agntcy/acp-spec/docs/README.md

 1. The server returns the final result of the run.
 Note that in case the timeout expired before, the server would have returned no content.

 #### Start a Run of an Agent with a callback
 Agents can support callbacks, i.e. asynchronously call back the client upon run status change.
-The support for interrupts is signaled in the agent manifest.
+The support for interrupts is signaled in the agent descriptor.

 In this case, the client starts a background run of an agent and provide a callback to be called upon completion.